Astra Zero

-Astra Zero, born Dustin Nicholls, is a Canadian digital artist, illustrator, photographer, creative director, graphic designer and musician.
+Dustin Nicholls, known as Astra Zero, is a Canadian digital artist, illustrator, photographer, creative director, graphic designer and musician.

 He began to use the name Astra Zero as a teenager in a punk band "and we all decided we wanted alter egos and for whatever reason".

 Family and early life

 Nicholls grew up in Faro, Yukon.
 His biological father is part-First Nation, part-Scottish.
 He was a keen artist from a young age, painting and drawing.
 His grandfather, also an artist, taught him as a child.
 He began experimenting with digital art as a teenager, using a family scanner and printer saying, "I would collect random stuff like leaves and garbage and scan it and then layer it over old photos and then print them out and draw over them."
 He then moved into using Photoshop and other similar programmes.

 Work

 Astra Zero's greatest influence is the Canadian artist, Floria Sigismondi.
 Other inspirations are horror, sci-fi and fantasy films, 90s cartoons plus gay and pop culture.

 Collections have included Infernal, Queer Horror Icons, Night Rebels, Dirty Paper, Latex and Bones, Restless Vampire, Pop Culture and Dark Vintage.